 Bus service to New Paltz from New York City, Nanuet, Newburgh and Kingston is available via Adirondack Trailways, www.trailwaysny.com (800) 776-7548.
 Limited weekday bus service to New Paltz from Kingston and Highland is available via Routes R and H of Ulster County Area Transit, www.co.ulster.ny.us/ucat (888) 827-8228.
 Ulster County Area Transit also offers bus service from the Metro-North station in Poughkeepsie to New Paltz via their Ulster-Poughkeepsie Link.
 Taxi service from New Paltz to Minnewaska is available from New Paltz Taxi, www.npztaxi.com (845) 255-1550.

 Find the kiosk at the rear of the parking area, and continue past the gate onto the Lower Awosting Carriage Road (also known as the Peters Kill Road).
 Almost immediately, you’ll see a sign on the left that marks the start of the yellow-blazed Mossy Glen Path.
 Turn left and follow this trail, which passes through a beautiful forest of hemlock and mountain laurel.
-The trail soon approaches the carriageway, then turns sharply left and descends, soon reaching the Peters Kill.
-The footbridge was washed out by Hurricane Irene in 2011 and has not yet been rebuilt, but it is often possible to cross the stream on rocks.
-This spot is particularly beautiful, with a large pool in the stream just downstream.
+The trail soon approaches the carriageway, then turns sharply left and descends.
+In a short distance, it reaches the Peters Kill, which it crosses on a one-log bridge.

 Follow the yellow-blazed trail as it turns right a short distance beyond the bridge and begins to run parallel to the stream.
 For the next mile or so, the trail remains close to the stream, at times coming out on open rock slabs which slope into the stream.
 Rhododendron and white pine may be found along the trail, together with hemlock and mountain laurel.
 At one point, the trail passes through a tunnel under dense rhododendron.
 Although this trail section is not particularly difficult, you’ll want to take your time to enjoy the scenery.